haoweydu/2020-5ai-team6-Du/docs/software_project_management_plan.md

 # OVERVIEW
 ## Purpose and Scope
 Our team is interested in realizing a system that the ITIS G.Marconi' s administration will use to keep track of data regarding the temperature, the humidity and the noise intensity of the classrooms.
-The users will access the stats regarding the data throgh some graphs displayed on the official website of the project.
+The users will access the stats relating the data through some graphs displayed on the official website of the project.

 ## Goals and Objectives
 The overall objective is to give the school an easy way to keep track of the temperature, humidity and noise intensity.